utamons/jloganalyzer/README.md

 before I would be able to achieve my goals with it.

 So I stopped with Java.
 It takes less time to me to implement all I need comparing to use Perl/awk.
-And that fun after all..
+And that's fun after all..

 ```
  usage: jloganalyzer [options] file1 file2 ... fileN